When we identify where our privilege intersects with somebody else’s oppression, we’ll find our opportunities to make real change.

 Ijeoma Oluo

 Here we provide brief overviews and definitions of key terms and concepts related to YCD programs and the wider movement for social justice.
-We also encourage students and teachers to engage in meaningful, facilitated conversations on each of these concepts.
+We also encourage youth and adult mentors to engage in meaningful, facilitated conversations on each of these concepts.
 During these discussions, reflect on how these ideas connect to your own experiences, how they show up in others’ stories, and how this language can empower positive social change.

 Identity